willfurnass/sheffield_hpc/sharc/software/apps/caffe.rst

    :URL: http://caffe.berkeleyvision.org/

-`Caffe <http://caffe.berkeleyvision.org/>`_ is a deep learning framework made with expression, speed, and modularity in mind.
+`Caffe <http://caffe.berkeleyvision.org/>`_ is a Deep Learning framework made with expression, speed, and modularity in mind.
 It is developed by the Berkeley Vision and Learning Center (`BVLC <http://bvlc.eecs.berkeley.edu/>`_) and by community contributors.

 About Caffe on ShARC
 --------------------